szaross/iam-policy-verifier/README.md

 # IAM Role Policy Verifier

 This Python module provides a method to verify the input JSON data format for AWS IAM Role Policies.
-The method checks if the input JSON Resource field contains a single asterisk and returns `True` if it doesn't, otherwise it returns `False`.
+The method checks if the input JSON Resource field contains a single asterisk, if so it returns `False`.
+In any other case it returns `True`.

 ## Usage
 `example.py` contains an example usage of the method.